CheckerThesis/another_sleep_tracker/README.md

 - Reminder notification
 - Graph view
 - Material You
 ## Installing
 Go to the "Releases" menu, click the latest version, then download the .apk.
 ## Permissions
 Another Sleep Tracker has an optional notification permission for sending reminder notifications.
+## Privacy
+We don't take or track any information, the app does not connect to the internet.
 ## Licenses
 Another Sleep Tracker is licensed under MPL 2.0.